tsekityam/frontend-nanodegree-arcade-game/README.md

 The game is hosted on [GitHub Pages](https://pages.github.com).
 You can play the game [here](https://tsekityam.github.io/frontend-nanodegree-arcade-game/).

+### Goal

+Move the boy from the grasses to the river.

 ### Controls

 * Use _Arrow keys_ to move the boy.